 GFAP Technical Assistance Grants are intended to assist technical assistance providers in working with new or existing for-profit, not-for-profit, and cooperative self-service retail food establishments with needs-based assistance.

-Non-profit organizations and public agencies with capabilities to provide technical assistance to eligible grocery stores and small food retailers.
+Non-profit organizations and public agencies with capabilities to provide technical assistance to eligible grocery stores and small food retailers are eligible to apply.
 See the Request for Proposal (RFP) for more details.

 Are you a food retailer needing to purchase equipment or make physical improvements?
-The GFAP Equipment & Physical Improvement Grant will open in mid-November.
+The GFAP Equipment & Physical Improvement Grant will open in January 2022.